Sierra Valley Museum of Medical History in Sacramento

 - Cost: Free

 - Location: 5380 Elvas Ave, Sacramento, CA 95819

-Next to that there are a lot of instruments in a glass case with the most interesting thing for me being the collection of different types of fake eyes.
+Next to that, there are a lot of instruments in a glass case with the most exciting thing for me being the collection of different types of fake eyes.

-From here you can head across the hall into the main room of the museum where everything is located.
-The items on display include things ranging from an old nurse uniforms to wooden wheelchairs.
+From here, you can head across the hall into the main room of the museum where everything is located.
+The items on display include things ranging from old nurse uniforms to wooden wheelchairs.
 It is overwhelming how much stuff they have.
 Below are a few photos.

-They also had a history of the bed pan in the corner, I doubt the history of the bedpan is on display in very many other places.
+They also had the history of the bedpan in the corner.
+I doubt the history of the bedpan is on display in very many other places.

-Lastly, there was this big old dental cabinet against one wall.
-I am not even sure what the tools that go with the cabinet look like, but just the cabinet and the creepy doll mimicking a child, made me glad for the dentist I have.
+Lastly, there was this big dental cabinet against one wall.
+I am not even sure what the tools that go with the cabinet look like, but just the cabinet and the creepy doll mimicking a child made me glad for the dentist I have.

-All in all I explored the Sierra Valley Museum of Medical History for about a half hour and learned a bunch of new things about medical tools.
-Sure, this is not for everyone, but it is a good free museum if you are looking to kill some time in Sacramento.
+All in all, I explored the Sierra Valley Museum of Medical History for about a half-hour and learned a bunch of new things about medical tools.
+Sure, this is not for everyone, but it is an excellent free museum if you are looking to kill some time in Sacramento.
 Let me know your thoughts if you have been in the comments.